 What is the task of the FairCoin chain administrators?

-FairCoin administrators activate validation nodes and adjust some technical parameters in the FairCoin blockchain.
+FairCoin administrators activate nodes after cooperatively validating the operators and may adjust some technical parameters in the FairCoin blockchain.
 This happens seldom and is designed because of the very long lifecycle of a cryptocurrency.
-The FairCoin assembly prepares the decisions and the chain administrators are the operators that are executing the decisions.
+The FairCoin assembly prepares the decisions and the chain administrators are the operators that are executing the decisions (see detailled technical instructions).
 At least 5 out of 11 chain admins need to agree when performing one of the following tasks:

 - add a CVN